 File the information away for future conversation tidbits, or use it to create a game with family and friends where you test each other's knowledge.
 Either way, it's important to get to know the ins and outs of your city.
 From bit of history and crazy trivia to current information and statistics, here are some interesting facts about Oklahoma City, Oklahoma.

-Current Information and Statistics
+Current Information and Statistics on Oklahoma City

 - The state capital, Oklahoma City is currently the largest city in Oklahoma.